j4y/cpp-sdk-samples/README.md

     --numFaces arg (=1)                  Number of faces to be tracked.
     --loop arg (=0)                      Loop over the video being processed.

-For an example of how to use Affdex in a C# application .. please refer to [AffdexMe](https://github.com/affectiva/affdexme-win)
+For an example of how to use Affdex in a C# application, please refer to [AffdexMe](https://github.com/affectiva/affdexme-win)